srh-gst/ML_term_paper/Paper/paper.md

 ## Variable Selection

 When estimating the linear model using the optimal Lasso parameter for the number of on-the-job trainings a person has participated in the past year, the Lasso regularization identifies 148 columns^[Including country and industry controls]  with non-zero predictive power.
-The coefficients are presented in Table \ref{lin_reg_onjob}.
+Using the number of open courses as dependent variables, linear regression using lasso regularization comprises 150 coefficients^[Including country and industry controls].
+The coefficients are presented in Table \ref{lin_reg_onjob} and Table \ref{lin_reg_offjob} respectively.
-We distinguish between four different skill levels: elementary occupations (*skill_4*), semi skilled blue-collar workers (*skill_3*), semi-skilled white-collar workers (*skill_2*), and skilled occupations (*skill_1*).
+The coefficients of the skill dummies for semi skilled blue-collar workers (*skill_3*), semi-skilled white-collar workers (*skill_2*), and skilled occupations (*skill_1*) are non-zero in both Lasso regularized models.
 The reference group are elementary occupations.

-The coefficients of the skill dummies are non-zero in the Lasso regularized model.
-Surprisingly, ndividuals working in high-skilled jobs have fewer trainings than individuals in elementary jobs.
+Surprisingly, working in high-skilled jobs reduces on-the-job trainings compared to individuals in elementary jobs.
 Working in semi-skilled jobs reduces the number of on-the-job trainings as well but less strongly than for high-skilled jobs.
-Individuals in semi-skilled blue-collar occupations have the least reduction in the number of trainings compared to working in elementary occupations.
+Individuals in semi-skilled blue-collar occupations have the least reduction in the number of on-the-job trainings compared to working in elementary occupations.
+For the open courses, the coefficients indicate that working in a high-skilled job or working in a semi-skilled blue-collar occupation increase the number of open courses compared to working in elementray occupations.
+Working in a semi-skilled white-collar occupation has a small negative effect on the number of open courses.

-The number of on-the-job trainings is the strongest affected positively the higher the number of years the individual has worked.
-An increase of the working years (*c_q09*) by 4 years results in an increase of the trainings by approximately one training.
-Also, the higher the educational degree and the longer the individual had to study to get the current job, the higher the number of trainings she received in the last year (*yrsget* and *edcat8_Tertiary – research degree (ISCED 6)*).
+The number of on-the-job trainings is higher, the higher the educational degree and the longer the individual had to study to get the current job, the higher the number of trainings she received in the last year (*yrsget* and *edcat8_Tertiary – research degree (ISCED 6)*).
+The contrary holds for open courses.
+Here, the coefficients indicate that individuals with lower educational qualification participate in more open courses and that a higher education has a negative effect on the number of open courses.
 Jobs in which individuals have to keep up to date with new products or developments every day, *d_q13c_Every day*, imply that the individual participate in more on-the-job trainings.
-A higher willingness to learn or the wish to increase their skills and knowledge or if the respondent perceives her formal education as very useful for the current job increases the amount of trainings.
-Another positive effect can be observed if the individual works in a larger firm and if she supervises other employees.

-Other contradicting results are that never using a programming language at work, *g_q05g_Never*, [**hier fehlt was**] while using the internet for research purposes every day, *g_q05c_Every day*, have positive effects on the number of on-the-job trainings.
-The number of trainings is also negatively correlated with the straightforward usage of a PC at work in general, *g_q06_Straightforward* and *g_q04_Yes*, and with the usage of spreadsheed software daily for the job, *g_q05e_ every day*, specifically.
-If the job requires to keep up to date with new products or services less than once in a month (*d_q13c_Less than once a month*) the number of trainings are lower.
-A lower education and the subjective feeling that the formal education is not useful for the current job further decrease the number of trainings an individual received in the past year.

-Moving on to the number of open courses the individuals participated in in the past year, the linear regression using lasso regularization comprises 150 coefficients^[Including country and industry controls] .
-The coefficients indicate that working in a high-skilled job, *skill_1*, or working in a semi-skilled blue-collar occupation increase the number of open courses compared to working in elementray occupations.
-Working in a semi-skilled white-collar occupation, *skill_2*, has a small negative effect on the number of open courses.

-But also here we obtain mixed reults.
-We observe the strongest increase in the number of open courses if the employee never uses spreadsheets at work, *g_q05e_Never*, and if the employee uses a computer in general for her work, *g_q04_Yes*.
-However, if the individual never conducts work-related transactions over the internet, *g_q05d_Never* or if the individual never participates in real-time discussions on the internet as the negative coefficient of *g_q05h_Never*, the number of open courses decrease.
-Also, the regression results indicate that the fear of loosing the current job is an important factor that affects positively the number of open courses.
-As for on-the-job trainings, the subjective perception that the formal education is at least somewhat useful for the current job is negatively correlated with the number of open courses.
-Again, working in larger firms and the number of years in employment increase the open course participation.
+A similar conclusion can be drawn for the number of open courses.
+Other coefficients especially regarding ICT skills and usage are rather contradicting and inconclusive.

 Overall, the regression results indicate that individuals with a higher education as well as the need to always be up to date and using the computer daily participate in more on-the-job trainings and open courses.
 But the results also imply that the number of trainings is reduced if the individual works in a high-skilled job.
 This is somewhat counterintuitive also when recalling the distribution of trainings among job classifications.
 Figure \ref{fig:JobClass_training} clearly indicates that individuals working in high-skilled jobs receive more trainings.
-These discrepancies suggest that the linear model, although regularized, does not yield a good fit.
-The perfomance of the models will be analyzed in the next step.
+These discrepancies suggest that the linear model, although regularized, does not yield a good fit for the data.
+Therefore, the perfomance of the models will be analyzed in the next step.

 ## Out-of-Sample Evaluation Results